Grandma knew best when she used to say, "Eat your Greens!"

 - 1/4 ripe Avocado flesh

-If you don't have fresh raw greens handy, simply substitute with a scoop or heaped Tablespoon of RAW Green Juice Powder
+If you don't have fresh raw greens handy, a great option is add a scoop or heaped tablespoon of our RAW Green Juice Powder

 2. Add greens into your morning scramble

-Whether you scramble organic tofu or free-range eggs for breakfast or a mid-morning meal, spruce up your scramble with a cup of sautéed spinach, kale or silver beet for a green nutrient boost.
+Whether you scramble organic tofu or free-range eggs for breakfast, a great way to spruce up your scramble is a with a cup of sautéed fresh spinach, parsley and chives.

-One of the best daily dietary habits you can get into, is to include a green salad at lunch time.
+One of the best daily dietary habits you can get into, is to throw together a quick green salad for lunch.